Bearwaves/eos4j/README.md

 }
 ```

+If you just want the JAR, see the [releases page](https://github.com/Bearwaves/eos4j/releases).

 eos4j provides utilities to load the native libraries, but it **does
 not include** the natives for the EOS SDK itself due to licensing
 restrictions.
 You should download the SDK yourself from [EOS portal](